tranhungnghiep/MEI-KGE/README.md

 - Clone the repository to your local machine: `git clone https://github.com/tranhungnghiep/MEI-KGE/`
 - Go to the repository directory: `cd MEI-KGE/`
 - Install required packages, you may install in a separate environment: `pip install -r requirements.txt`
-- Go to the source directory: `cd src/`

 ## How to run
-The following commands contain optimal hyperparameters for MEI.
+Go to the source directory (`cd src/`) and run the following commands.

 On WN18RR, MEI 3x100:
 ```shell script